UNEARTHING THE PAST SINCE 1900

 Community and Camaraderie

-What makes the Phoenix Project great is not only the research but also the “community” it creates.
+What makes the Phoenix Project great is not only the research but also the community it creates.
 After office hours, we often gather in the garden.
-Dinners in the evening are again communal, followed by late conversations (sometimes it was not the best idea, since we have to wake up around 5am, oopsi!) with friends who, in just a few weeks, come to feel like “family”.
-Beside all that nice things, in archaeology projects balancing personal space and constant teamwork can be challenging.
-We live and work together nearly every hour of the day.
-But still we always find a way to overome any negativities.
+Dinners in the evening are followed by late-night conversations (sometimes it was not the best idea, since we have to wake up around 5am, oopsie!) with friends who, in just a few weeks, come to feel like family.
+Balancing personal space and constant teamwork on archaeological projects can be challenging.
+We live and work together nearly every hour of the day. but we always find a way to overcome any negativities.

 A fun coincidence: my teammate Ilayda Alikaya and I accidentally wore the same clothes on the same morning without planning it.
 Girlhood is everywhere.

-Participating in an archaeology project can physically demanding, but also mentally, and emotionally.
-But to be honest it is also rewarding.
-Every sunrise over the mountains, every small finds or more architectural complexs we found, every conversation with a teammate adds to whole experience.
-For me, the Phoenix Project was more than a regular survey experience, it was a place where I learned “academic work” as well as being a team.
+Participating in an archaeology project can be physically demanding, but also mentally and emotionally taxing.
+To be honest, it is also incredibly rewarding.
+Every sunrise over the mountains, every small find, or architectural complexes we find, every conversation with a teammate adds to whole experience.
+For me, the Phoenix Project was more than a regular survey experience, it was a place where I learned academic work as well as being a team.
 I am so glad to continue to work with them in 2026!

 Aleyna Uyanik is a Classical Archaeology and Philosophy student at Johannes Gutenberg University Mainz.
 She has worked in archaeology and museum projects in Turkey and Germany, with a focus on Greek and Roman material culture.